hulvdan/cookier/TASKS_HULVDAN.md

     Consumable Heal
         Increases or decreases the healing done by consumables.
     % Materials Healing
         Chance of being healed by 1 when picking up Materials.
-Currently only used by Cute Monkey.
     % XP Gain
         Increases or decreases all forms of Experience you earn.
     % Pickup Range